 We commissioned an 8-month study to understand Inland Rail’s long-term impact on regional economies, picture the possibilities for investment and help people make the most of the opportunities ahead.

-Download the full report on regional opportunities along the Inland Rail line and find more details below.
+- Download the full report on regional opportunities along the Inland Rail line

 Jobs and economic value